 Tips & Suggestions

-TIP #1: If you’re lucky you might find a knowledgeable volunteer in the garden who can tell you a lot about the plants and history of the garden.
+TIP #1: If you’re lucky you might find a knowledgeable volunteer in the garden who can tell you a lot about the plants and the history of the garden.
 Some of the volunteers are impressively knowledgeable.

 TIP #2: Just a 10-minute walk south of Abkhazi Garden down Foul Bay Road is Gonzales Bay.
 There, at the end of the road and down some steps, you’ll find a beautiful and usually very quiet sandy beach.
 It’s a great place to go for a stroll or a picnic and is especially nice at high tide.
 Dogs are permitted on the beach outside the summer months.

 After visiting the gardens continue east along Fairfield Road until it connects with Beach Drive or, even better, head down Foul Bay Road toward the water and Gonzales Bay and then turn left at Crescent Road.
 Crescent Road also leads into Beach Drive, but first passes a lookout by Trafalgar Park.
-At the lookout you can park and admire the stunning views of the area, including the ocean and Olympic Mountains in Washington State across the water (or at least you can on a clear day).
+You can park and admire the stunning views of the area at the lookout, including the ocean and the Olympic Mountains in Washington State across the water (or at least you can on a clear day).